Ai Accountant

 Daily Processing Routine

-Run rules on new transactions, review exception queue, manually check high value items, verify tax related entries before posting.
+Run rules on new transactions.
+Review the exception queue.
+Manually check high value items.
+Verify tax related entries before posting.

 Weekly Review Checkpoints

-Sample each category, focus on tax postings and new merchants, validate GST claims against uploaded invoices, harvest new patterns from rejects.
+Sample each category.
+Focus on tax postings and new merchants.
+Validate GST claims against uploaded invoices.
+Harvest new patterns from rejects to expand your rule coverage.

 Monthly Reconciliation Process